-Children are screened through the PMI, our outpatient Under-5 Clinic, for height and weight.
-Those found to severely malnourished are hospitalized, those moderately malnourished are invited to stay for 3-6 weeks, with his/her mother, at the CREN until the child has achieved a more healthy weight.
+Children are screened through the PMI (our outpatient Under-5 Clinic) for height and weight.
+Those found severely malnourished are hospitalized, those moderately malnourished are invited to stay at the CREN for 3-6 weeks with their mother, until the child has achieved a more healthy weight.

-While staying at the CREN, each child receives any necessary medications and food is provided for mother and child.
-Each day the women receive health education and are taught how to introduce more nutritious foods into the child’s diet.
+While staying at the CREN, each child receives any necessary medications, and food is provided for mother and child.
+Each day the women receive health education and are taught how to introduce more nutritious foods into their child’s diet.
 Regular Bible teaching is also incorporated into the CREN program.

 The SIM Galmi Hospital receives supplies of Plumpy’Nut and F-100 formula from the Nigerien government that are used to help supplement the diet of our CREN kiddos.
 The remainder of the support for the CREN project comes through individual donations.
 These funds cover the cost of food, electricity and staffing for the CREN.

 How You Can Support the CREN